visiyo/AutoStoreWorkflows/restDemo/README.md

 ## Overview
 This sample workflow is a demonstration of using scripts to interface AutoStore with REST APIs

-This demo uses a demo REST API here: https://asworkflow.azurewebsites.net/swagger/index.html
+This demo uses a demo REST API here, you should check it out before proceeding: https://asworkflow.azurewebsites.net/swagger/index.html

 Be sure to see the video linked below